zhinst/zhinst-toolkit/docs/source/start/index.rst

 A working installation of Python 3.6+ is required to use :mod:`zhinst-toolkit`.
 On Windows and MacOS X, Anaconda is highly recommended.
 At the moment Python 3.8 is not supported, we recommend to use Python 3.7.
-After installation, is recommended to create a new envirornment.
+After installation, it is recommended to create a new environment.
 This can be done by opening the Anaconda Prompt from the start menu and by typing these lines in the prompt

 .. code:: bash